leticia-paixao-wermelinger/so_long/README.md

 make run

 ##Map
-You can write any map you like, saving it in the 'maps' directory and using the '.ber' extension.
+You can write any map you like, saving it in the 'maps' folder and using the '.ber' extension.
 1 - Wall (the player can not go through it);
 0 - Empty space;
 P - Player;